PRP/Stem Cell Therapy Post Procedure Care

 Post Procedure Care Instructions:

-- Rest, ice, and elevation are suggested for the first 24-48hrs after your procedure.
+- Rest, ice, and elevation are suggested for the first 24-48hrs after your procedure for PRP.
 You can then return to normal daily activities as tolerated.
+For stem cell therapy, you activity level will be modified for the next 6 weeks (light-moderate physical activity).

 - Near waterproof dressings will be placed on the aspiration site(s), as well your injection site(s).
 These can all be removed 24hrs after your procedure is completed.
-A small bandaid is suggested for all areas for 1-2 days, but not required. *NOTE: At the site of your aspiration on the lower back/posterior hip-There may be either, sutures or steri-strips placed and special care is needed and listed below.
+A small bandaid is suggested for all areas for 1-2 days, but not required. *NOTE: At the site of your aspiration on the lower back/posterior hip,steri-strips are placed and special care is needed and listed below.

 When can I resume physical activity?The most important part of any stem cell therapy is adhering to your post-procedure restrictions, which are covered before your procedure.
 For the procedure to have the best chance to yield lasting benefit, our physician strongly recommends: